 In a rising interest rate environment, borrowers should lock their mortgage for the length of time necessary to process the loan, using a conservative assumption.
 You should always do diligence at the beginning of the mortgage process to understand how long it takes the lender to process, approve and fund your loan.
 A typical mortgage takes approximately 30 to 60 days to complete after your loan application has been accepted by the lender although there may be unexpected events or delays that extend the closing timetable.
 We recommend that you work with your lender to determine how long it will take to close your loan, depending on your individual circumstances.
 We also advise borrowers to build in an extra cushion in case unforeseen events occur that delay mortgage process.

-If you decide to lock your rate, you should request that your mortgage terms are locked immediately after the lender accepts your loan application, so at the start of the process.
 If the time it takes the lender to process your mortgage exceeds the rate lock period it may be possible to ask for a rate lock extension.
-In a rising interest rate environment a lender may be unwilling to provide a rate lock extension or may try to charge the borrower extra.
-These fees are relatively uncommon and should be avoided.
-Be sure to ask your lender upfront if they charge rate lock extension fees.
+In a rising interest rate environment a lender may be unwilling to extend your rate lock or may try to charge you an extra rate lock extension fee.
+This fee is relatively uncommon and should be avoided if possible.
+Be sure to ask your lender upfront if they charge a rate lock extension fee if your lock period expires before your mortgage closes.
 If the answer is yes, consider working with a different lender.

 Although locking your mortgage is intended to protect you if interest rates increase before your loan closes, what happens if rates decrease during the rate lock period?
 Many lenders offer borrowers the option to "float down" their locked rate to the lower market interest rate if rates go down during the lock period.
 "Floating down" enables borrowers to lock-in the lower rate before their mortgage closes.
 For example, if you locked your interest rate at 4.250% when you applied for your mortgage and rates drop to 4.000% during the rate lock period, you can request to "float down" your rate to 4.000%.